Everything you need to know about Tether, the blockchain bridge between digital currencies and fiat.

 Tether Limited, the company behind Tether tokens, keeps traditional fiat currencies, including dollars, euros and yen, in a reserve bank account.
 Using the infrastructure of the bitcoin blockchain, Tether promises to back its own digital tokens, called Tethers, with fiat currency.

 If, for example, you put US$20 into your Tether wallet, you should have roughly 20 Tethers.
-Because Tether’s tokens are anchored, or “Tethered,” to real-world currencies, their value protected from the volatility of other cryptocurrencies.
+Because Tether’s tokens are anchored, or “Tethered,” to real-world currencies, their value is protected from the frequent volatility of other cryptocurrencies.
 Some major features of Tether include:

 - Transparency.
 Tether claims that its fiat reserve account is regularly audited to verify that its reserve accounts can actually back up the value of Tethers in circulation.
-The balance is updated regularly and is publicly accessible at all times.
+The balance is updated regularly and publicly accessible at all times.
 Additionally, all Tether transactions are recorded on the public blockchain.

 - Minimal transaction fees.
 There are no transaction fees when sending money between two Tether accounts or any two blockchain-based wallets capable of storing Tether.
 However, converting Tethers back into fiat currency may require paying some service or transaction fees to the parent company.